camerony/VoronCustom/Plate_Nozzle_Probe/README.md

 ### Solder the bed wire to the magnet, this will be used to stick to the PEI sheet on the bare side.
 ![](./images/magnet.png)

 ### Line the hotend sock with a small piece of alumunim foil.
-Fold the foil a few times.
+Fold the foil a few times, not too thick otherwise the sock won't stay on.
+### Don't forget to cut a hole for the nozzle.
 ![](./images/hotendsock.png)

 Crimp the DuPont male pin to the hotend wire.